veebch/Rcovid/README.md

-# Rcovid
+# A Basic Scraper for COVID19 Stats by country

-The Rmd code that generates llvll.ch covid19 plots.
+The .Rmd file that generates the covid19 plots hosted at llvll.ch.